letigsainz/tech-writing/Service Discovery/howTo.md

 ## Nice to have

 If possible, please set a `User-Agent` header for your service's name in your requests.
-This will allow for more comprehensive logging.
+This will allow for more comprehensive logging in the future.